-A hot meal shall be provided to an employee when he is required to remain at work for more than one (1) hour after completion of his shift.
+A hot meal shall be provided to employees when they are required to remain at work for more than one (1) hour after completion of their shift.
 One additional meal shall be provided every four (4) hours thereafter.
 The meal shall be eaten on Company time.